 Phase 2 – The Wise Adopters, Long Payback: significant pricing and product improvements led to financially savvy buyers noticing that LED vs. CFL cost savings had reached a crossover point in their payback analysis.
 However, prices were still at the level where the typical mass consumer was not going to pull it off the shelf when comparing to cheaper alternatives.
 And the payback took a few years to reach.

 Phase 4 – Every Bulb as LED: Now, I believe we’ve reached the 4th and final stage of LED bulb adoption.
-Having used my Philips A19 60W bulbs for over 1.5 years now, I can attest that there is no noticeable difference in light quality between these bulbs and incandescents, there is no hum, not 1 bulb has died on me, they have a hardy plastic casing, and every day pricing has now declined to less than $2 per bulb (you can now get a 16-pack on Amazon for under $30).
+Having used my Philips A19 60W bulbs for over 1.5 years now, I can attest that there is no noticeable difference in light quality between these bulbs and incandescents, there is no hum, not 1 bulb has died on me, they have a hardy plastic casing, and every day pricing has now declined to just over $1 per bulb (you can now get a 16-pack on Amazon for $19).